jsxzs/jsxzs.github.io/sa4d/README.md

-# Segment Any 4D Gaussians
+# Segment Any 4D gaussians

 This is the repository that contains source code for the [Nerfies website](https://nerfies.github.io).